-Community building first – Malawi study visit report
+Community building first – Report on our inspiring Malawi study visit

 Malawi is a former British colony, formerly known as Nyasaland, situated in South-eastern Africa.
 It has a very young population of about 20 million people with a roughly 20% share of children in the population and only about 3% over 65 years of age.
 Nearly 75% of the people live below the poverty level that is an income of 1.9 USD per day.
 In the country, there are about 6000 primary schools that obviously mean large schools and large classes.